FuboTV

-FuboTV Inc. (stylized as fuboTV) is an American streaming television service serving customers in the United States, Canada, and Spain that focuses primarily on channels that distribute live sports.
-Depending on country, channels offered by Fubo may potentially include access to EPL, NFL, MLB, NBA, NHL, MLS, CPL and international football, plus news, network television series and movies.
+FuboTV, Inc., formerly known as the FaceBank Group, and its subsidiary FuboTV Media, Inc., which operates as FuboTV or Fubo, is an American over-the-top sports streaming television service that serves customers in Canada, Spain, and the United States.
+The service focuses primarily on channels that distribute live sports.
+Depending on the country it is accessed in, channels offered by Fubo include access to the Premier League, NFL, MLB, NBA, NHL, MLS, CPL, and international football, as well as news, network television series, and movies.

-Launched on January 1, 2015, as a soccer streaming service, FuboTV changed to an all-sports service in 2017 and then to a virtual multichannel video programming distributor (vMVPD) model.
-As a vMVPD, FuboTV still markets itself as a sports-first service, but it has since expanded its programming to include channels that fall under other genres, including ones with reality shows, premium movies and cable news.
+Based in Midtown Manhattan, New York City, United States, FuboTV was launched on January 1, 2015, as a soccer streaming service.
+Fubo changed to an all-sports service in 2017, and then to a virtual multichannel video programming distributor (vMVPD) model.
+As a vMVPD, Fubo still markets itself as a sports-first service, but it has since expanded its programming to include channels that fall under other genres, including ones with reality shows, premium movies and cable news.

-As of 2018, the service was available in the United States, Canada and Spain.
-In the U.S., there are several service options with different channel lineups, including a base package of over 100 linear content channels, which also include free content streams that are found on competing services.
-A number of add-on packages are also available for viewers who want more programming options, Spanish-language content, premium movie networks or additional features.
+In the United States, Fubo offers several packages with different channel lineups, including a base package of over 100 linear content channels, which also include free content streams that are found on competing services like YouTube TV.
+A number of add-on packages are also available for viewers who want more programming options, including a sports-only bundle, Spanish-language content, premium movie networks or additional features.
+As of November 2025, the company says the newly combined Fubo and The Walt Disney Company’s Hulu + Live TV business has nearly 6 million subscribers in North America.
+Fubo itself reported having 1.63 million paid subscribers in North America.

-FuboTV said it had around 1.231 million subscribers in North America by its third financial quarter of 2022.